 Fish is an excellent choice if you’re limited on time because it cooks so fast.
 Use any kind of fish you’d like but try to stick to similar sizes for an even cooking time.
 I like to add a drizzle of olive oil to the top of this right before serving.

-There you have it 10 great weeknight dishes that will transport you to Morocco in no time.
+There you have it,10 simple Moroccan recipes that are great weeknight dishes to transport you to Morocco in no time.

 Great Moroccan Cookbook for Beginners